andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 The main concern with a single primary database architecture is that vertically scaling up the instance has a ceiling.
 When the ceiling is reached there may be no more hardware resources available and the server won't be able to meet the demands of the workload.

-On modern instance sizes from large cloud providers, with huge amounts of memory and very fast disks, at the startup companies I've worked for this hasn't been a problem in practice.
-In fact often our instances are over provisioned quite a lot for the workload.
-This is often because we've done a lot of splitting up in various ways ahead anticipating the need to scale beyond a single instance.
+On modern instance sizes from large cloud providers, with huge amounts of memory and very fast disks, for many organizations they won't run into this issue.
+In fact often our instances where I work now are over provisioned for the workload.
+This is often though because the company has anticipated the single instance limitations and invested in creating isolated deployments to separate the workloads.
+The largest database is in the low single terabytes.

-One of the main design choices is to split up the database using a technique called "application level sharding."
-With application level sharding, a subset of database tables are split to their own database running on a separate instance.
+One of the main design techniques use to split up a database workload is "application level sharding."
+With application level sharding, a subset of database tables are split to their own database on a separate instance that can be scaled independently.

-With the database separation it can be located on a new instance that can be scaled independently.
-This instance can even be connected to the same application codebase, or isolated in a duplicated deployment.
+The instance can be connected to the same application codebase, or the entire codebase can be deployed in an isolated deployment with duplicated runtime dependencies for full isolation.
+The latter configuration is much more costly but does not require application code changes.

 See the post ["Herding elephants: Lessons learned from sharding Postgres at Notion"](https://www.notion.so/blog/sharding-postgres-at-notion) which explores application level sharding at Notion.
 GitHub wrote about "Partitioning" (confusing terminology based on definitions in this post) in [Partitioning GitHub’s relational databases to handle scale](https://github.blog/2021-09-27-partitioning-githubs-relational-databases-scale/) which describes their process of what this post calls "application level sharding."